THE OFFICIAL WEBSITE OF THE BRADT FAMILY SOCIETY

 WELCOME TO THE OFFICIAL website OF THE BRADT FAMILY SOCIETY

-In 1637 Albert and his family arrived in Rensselaerswyck, the large estate of the Amsterdam merchant, Kiliaen van Rensselaer.
+In April 1637 Albert and his family arrived in Rensselaerswyck, the large estate of the Amsterdam merchant, Kiliaen van Rensselaer.
 His brother, Arent came on the same ship.
 Albert operated several sawmills on the Normanskill (North man's stream) Creek.
-The Dutch referred to Norwegians as Normans, because they came from the north of Holland/Neatherlands.
+The Dutch referred to Norwegians as Normans, because they came from the north of Holland/Netherlands.
 His brother Arent was a tobacco planter, a farmer, and at times, a fur trader.
 Arent's family were one of the original 15 families to settle Schenectady, New York, in 1661.

 We can only guess how the Bratt surname originated.
 Hereditary family names were not used by the Dutch or the Norwegians.
-When England took over New Netherland and it became New York, that soon began to change.
+When England took over New Netherland, and it became New York, that soon began to change.

-In those days it was common for Norwegians to use the name of their ancestral farm as their last name.
+In those days, it was common for Norwegians to use the name of their ancestral farm as their last name.
 "Bratt" can mean "steep" in Norwegian and it's frequently found in place names all over Scandinavia.
 (Most of today's Norwegian Bratt's probably took their names from farms at the end of the 1800s and are probably not related.)

 Another possibility is the old Bratt family that originated in Bergen.
-This family originated in the middle ages, but no one has ever discovered any documents that tie us in.
-It could be more than a coincidence that Fredrikstad is located on the Glomma River which has it's headwaters in Oppland.
+This family originated in the Middle Ages, but no one has ever discovered any documents that tie us in.
+It could be more than a coincidence that Fredrikstad is located on the Glomma River, which has its headwaters in Oppland.
 Oppland is the home county of one branch of these Bratts.

 There is also a well-documented Bratt family from Brattfors (Steep Falls) in Sweden.
 Located 100 miles from Fredrikstad, it was the site of a water-powered iron foundry as early as 1540.
 Perhaps someday DNA testing will identify our Scandinavian cousins.